Executive Summary

 In developing the Blueprint, we had three objectives:

-2. Access the adequacy of our response.
+2. Access the adequacy of our response to these conditions.

 3. Shift focus to achieving a more robust community ecosystem with the objectives of safety, security and stability over the long term.